 To enhance the appearance of a tooth, a crown is the answer.
 At Willits Modern Dentistry, our crowns are made from porcelain, zirconia, gold, and porcelain fused to metal.

-FAQS About Crowns
+FAQs About Crowns

-Yes.
-Our goal is for the crown to look just like your natural teeth.
+Yes!
+Our goal at Willits Modern Dentistry is for your crown to look exactly like your natural teeth.
 To accomplish this, we consider the color, bite, shape, and length of your natural teeth.
-Any of these factors can affect the appearance of the crown and the tooth.

-When the procedure is complete, your teeth will be both stronger and more attractive.
+All of these factors can affect the appearance of the crown and the tooth.
+Once the procedure is complete, your teeth will be both stronger and more attractive.